Pointyware/Ember/feature-evolution/README.md

 mapped to artificial amino acids.
 Once we have a sequence of amino acids, we replace the biological folding of proteins into complexes and organelles with an interpretation of the sequence into neural network architecture components.

+### Amino Acids and Protein Complexes
+Once a ribosome has translated genetics into a protein or set of proteins, the protein goes through a folding process into its final functional form, often guided by other proteins or RNA, even while the protein is still being synthesized.
+In our system, we only require the Ribosome to produce a list of lists of amino acids, with each sublist representing a protein sequence.
+Once each protein sequence is processed, the proteins are combined into one or more complexes, depending on the compatibility of each protein with its neighbors.

+In our system, we interpret amino acids as arguments and operators using reverse polish notation.